 As employment lawyers, we understand the difficulties that employers face ensuring that employees act in the best interests of a business.

-There are usually three reasons that problems arise:
+There are usually four reasons that problems arise:

 Benefits of a Well Drafted Employment Contract